 Even the browning palm (above top) in the ceramic pot, which has some measure of evaporative cooling when wet, suffers heat stress.
 The Robellini palm (above bottom) had no chance of survival.
 It has lost the two east facing trunks even though the fiberglass pot is in the afternoon shade of the parapet wall.

 If you are using a single wall planter in an exposed sunny location and not getting good results then try to place it behind a barrier to solar gain as you see in this picture.

-In the photo above you are looking south west so the building shades the planters in the morning, then full sun for about 2 hours and then the low parapet shades the planters all afternoon.
+In the photo above you are looking southwest, so the building shades the planters in the morning, then full sun for about two hours, and then the low parapet shades the planters all afternoon.